rustwasm/rfcs/text/001-the-rfc-process.md

 # Unresolved Questions
 [unresolved]: #unresolved-questions

 - Will we use [`@rfcbot`][rfcbot]?
-I expect that if we can, we should, but this can be decided separately from whether to accept this RFC.
+If we can, we probably should, but this can be decided separately from whether to accept this RFC.

 - How to best advertise new RFCs and FCP?
 Should we make "This Week in Rust and WebAssembly" actually be weekly rather than every other week?
 The interaction